The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 It should be a ‘front end’ activity i.e. considered when developing your commodity/service strategy.

 Your exit strategy should be included in the Procurement Documents and contractual terms and conditions where possible.
 This may appear counterintuitive, but you need a strategy which is consistent with your overall sourcing strategy.
 Otherwise you risk being locked into an unsatisfactory contract.
-You may be forced to pay more to stop the contract and minimise operational impact.
+You may be forced to pay more to stop the contract to minimise operational impact.

 Please note: you cannot terminate a contract with the aim of avoiding procurement rule obligations.